code-hud/claude-code-action/README.md

 ## Examples

-### Ways to Tag @claude
+### Ways to Tag @claude or @augment

-These examples show how to interact with Claude using comments in PRs and issues.
-By default, Claude will be triggered anytime you mention `@claude`, but you can customize the exact trigger phrase using the `trigger_phrase` input in the workflow.
+These examples show how to interact with AI assistants using comments in PRs and issues.
+By default, Claude will be triggered anytime you mention `@claude`, and Augment will be triggered with `@augment`.
+You can customize the exact trigger phrase using the `trigger_phrase` input in the workflow.

-Claude will see the full PR context, including any comments.
+Both assistants will see the full PR context, including any comments.

 #### Ask Questions